-Most proposals for a Clean Energy Standard (CES) include energy efficiency.
+Many proposals for a Clean Energy Standard (CES) have included energy efficiency.
 Efficiency was included in CES proposals introduced by Senators Lugar (S. 3464) and Graham (S. 20) in the 111th Congress.
-CES proposals by Third Way and the Center for American Progress also include efficiency.
-And Senator Murkowski proposed an amendment to permit unlimited efficiency in the Renewable Energy Standard (RES) reported out by the Energy and Natural Resources Committee in the last Congress.
-Only President Obama has not included energy efficiency in his CES proposal, although reportedly this decision is being reconsidered.
-This short fact sheet addresses a few questions about efficiency in a CES.
+CES proposals by Third Way and the Center for American Progress also included efficiency.
+Senator Murkowski proposed an amendment to permit unlimited efficiency in the Renewable Energy Standard (RES) reported out by the Energy and Natural Resources Committee in the last Congress.
+However, the inclusion of energy efficiency in President Obama's CES proposal remains uncertain.